<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Also, be mindful of "move-in specials" that sound too good to be true.
 Sometimes, they waive the security deposit, but these offers often include additional costs buried in the lease or a higher-than-normal rent increase once the promotional period ends.
 Always ask for a detailed breakdown of costs before signing any lease agreement.

-If a listing glosses over these critical details or is written in a way that seems overly generic, it could indicate that the landlord is hiding something.
+If a listing glosses over these critical details or uses overly generic terminology, it could indicate that the landlord is hiding something.

 An in-person visit allows you to inspect the unit, see the neighborhood, and determine whether it meets your needs.
 If the landlord or property manager hesitates to meet you, insists on only communicating via email or phone, or requires payment to view the home, it could be a scam or a sign that the property is not as advertised.

 A legitimate landlord should be willing to give you a tour of the rental property and answer any questions you have during the visit.
-If they’re pressuring you to sign a lease without seeing the property or doing a virtual walk-through together first, it might be best to run the other way.
+If they’re pressuring you to sign a lease without seeing the property or doing a virtual walk-through together first, you might think twice.
+However, keep in mind that if the landlord is unwilling to provide a video of the home, it may be because the property is occupied and they don't wish to film the tenant's belongings.

-Using a third party, such as Rent Risk or SmartMove helps protect your personal information and reduces risk when dealing with strangers.
+Using a third party, such as Rent Risk, helps protect your personal information and reduces risk when dealing with strangers.

 A lease agreement is your protection, and it should clearly outline the responsibilities of both parties, including rent payments, maintenance expectations, and termination policies.

-Keep these tips in mind as you search for military homes for rent and don't be afraid to ask questions or take your time to find the right fit.
+Keep these tips in mind as you search for military homes for rent, and don't be afraid to ask questions to find the right fit.

 Danielle Keech